There are many beautiful nature reserves and national parks in Sardinia.

 If you like hiking – especially with some fantastic views to reward you (as well as the chance to explore ancient ruins as you trek) – you’re going to absolutely love it here.

-I’ve chosen some of my favorites national parks in Sardinia, as well as regional parks in Sardinia and nature reserves in Sardinia, to get you started on planning the best trip to Sardinia ever.
+I’ve chosen some of my favorites parks in Sardinia, as well as regional parks in Sardinia and nature reserves in Sardinia, to get you started on planning the best trip to Sardinia ever.
 Get your hiking shoes ready and pack your favorite water bottle – adventure awaits!

 The Most Beautiful National Parks In Sardinia

 Parco Nazionale dell’Asinara

 Asinara is the second-largest island of Sardinia.
 It is named after its shape – Sinuara, or sinuous in Latin – and it is known for the asini bianchi (albino donkeys) that live here.
 Across its 51 square kilometers are rocky coasts, Mediterranean scrubland and macchia, and isolated beaches.

 Though the entire island is now a national park (one of the two national parks in Sardinia), welcoming hikers and day-trippers, its past was very different.
 Asinara was the home of Italy’s top maximum-security prison in the 1970s, before being designated a national park in 1997.